 A bunion forms on the base of the big toe when it leans towards the foot’s others toes instead of pointing straight ahead.
 Over time, a bunion may get worse and can cause pain and discomfort if left untreated.
-Dr. Benjamin Tehrani, DPM, AACFAS, at King's Point Foot and Ankle Specialists in Central Alameda, Los Angeles, is a podiatric surgeon with extensive experience in bunion removal.
+Dr. Benjamin Tehrani, DPM, AACFAS, at King's Point Foot and Ankle Specialists in Downtown Los Angeles, and Beverly Hills, CA, is a podiatric surgeon with extensive experience in bunion removal.
 Schedule a personalized consultation online or call the office today.

 Bunions don't have one clear cause, which is considered a foot deformity.
 A bunion is made of soft tissue and bone, and is usually hereditary, stemming from a faulty mechanical structure of the foot where the big toe points towards other toes.
 Anyone can develop a bunion, but they appear more often in women than men and may worsen if poorly fitted shoes are worn.